mweel1/usa_high_level/index.md

 title: Home

 hero:
-  name: "Technology Recommendation for the United States of America"
+  name: "Job Application for CTO of the United States of America"
-  text: All content here is owned and copyrighted by Marty.
-Help me find a home :)
+  text: A roadmap for US technology for its citizens.
   image: /img/usa2.jpg
   actions:
     - theme: brand